dhiltonp/pop/docs/source/book/problem.rst

 =============================================

 This book is designed to introduce you to this new and growing way of thinking and developing.
-POP introduces new concepts like hierarchical namespaces, app merging, configuration unification, dynamic code discovery and more to build a paradigm and an ecosystem that drives towards a future of more efficient and rapid development.
+Plugin Oriented Programming introduces new concepts like hierarchical namespaces, app merging, configuration unification, dynamic code discovery and more to build a paradigm and an ecosystem that drives towards a future of more efficient and rapid development.

+Plugin oriented Programming has been implemented in a project called `pop`.
+The `pop` project is written in Python, is easy to learn and extends the already vast Python ecosystem.

+Plugin Oriented Programming can theoretically be implemented on multiple programming languages or as a central hallmark of a programming language.

 Read on to discover the new world of application development, Plugin Oriented Programming.